georginapeters/finalCapstone/README.md

 ## Installation and Usage

-To install the file *finance_calculators.py*, first ensure that you have Python downloaded on your device.
-Then click To use the file, open the file on your device in Python, then press *F5*
+To install the file *finance_calculators.py*:
+1. Ensure that you have Python downloaded on your device.
+2. Click the download button on the top right section of the file.

+To use the file *finance_calculators.py*:
+1. Open the file on your device in Python
+2. Press *F5* on your

 ## Credits
 https://www.hyperiondev.com/